ejedwards/reanalysis_zanne2014/README.md

-Description of files (representing data, scripts, and results) associated with
-## paper citation ##, a critique of Zanne AE et al. (2014) Three keys to the radiation of angiosperms into freezing environments.
+Description of files (representing data, scripts, and results) associated with a critique of Zanne AE et al. (2014) Three keys to the radiation of angiosperms into freezing environments.
 Nature 506: 89–92.

 ################################

 The folder in which the README is located contains the following files:
- - README.txt  			 :	This very file
+ - README.md  			 :	This very file
  - annotated_analyses_script.R  :  The file with all annotated R scripts to repeat our analyses.
 It demonstrates the implementation of our analyses, but running them serially takes very long.
 Therefore, we